How to Make a Calendula Balm Recipe with Calendula Infused Oil

 Following is my natural herbal calendula balm recipe.
 Feel free to make substitutions to get your own perfect, custom product.

-Natural Herbal Calendula Balm Recipe
+Herbal Calendula Balm Recipe

 © Rebecca D. Dillon